zgww/Sui/README.md

 - Smallest Gui Framework <= 10MB (less dependencies, smaller size。 we are native app)
 - Fastest Compile Speed (then C++ 😁.
 I'm tired of C++'s compilation speed.
 The incremental compilation time for Project C is typically within 1 second.)

+## URGC

+The Urgc algorithm is fundamentally different from existing GC algorithms.
+Developed based on reference counting, it is a garbage collection algorithm capable of handling cyclic references.
+It constructs a reference tree from complex reference graphs by marking one reference in each relationship as the sole reference.
+Through this reference tree, we can determine when and how to detect cyclic references, and when to reclaim memory.

 ## Features